asummerau/PPT_vba_macros/README.md

 Run the following scripts in this order:

 1. Ensure that your Slide Master is imported only once.
 If not go to Problem 1.
 2. Run `Printalllayouts.bas` to get a list of all the layouts used in this Slide Master.
 Define which is the last official layout (e.g. `Closing`).
 Copy this name and paste it into `NormalizeSlideLayouts.bas`.
-Also provide the mapping (same as in Problem 2).
+You also need the mapping file `layoutmapping.csv` (same as in Problem 2).
 3. Run `NormalizeSlideLayouts.bas` to remove all those non-official layout slides.

 ## Disclaimer